Dorteel/commonsense_kg_construction/README.md

 # Commonsense Knowledge Graph Construction with Large Language Models

 This repository provides a framework for constructing commonsense knowledge graphs using large language models (LLMs).
 The system extracts structured knowledge about real-world concepts by querying LLMs with carefully designed prompts, then aggregates and analyzes the results.
+The raw data used for the K-CAP submission is available [here](https://zenodo.org/records/16743477)

+## Repository Structure

+- **prompts/**: Contains all prompt templates used to query LLMs.
+Modify these files to experiment with different prompt designs or extraction strategies.
+- **inputs/**: Stores the lists of concepts and property definitions used as input to the pipeline (e.g., `concepts_mscoco.json`, `exp_properties.yaml`).
+- **data/**: Central location for all data files.
+  - `data/raw_data/`: Raw outputs from LLM queries and initial data dumps.
+  - `data/preprocessed/`: Cleaned and preprocessed data ready for analysis.
+  - `data/parsed/`: Results of the syntaxtic parsing.
+  - `data/extracted_knowledge/`: Results of the semantic parsing.
+  - `data/results/`: Output statistics
+- **kg_constructors/**: Main pipeline code for knowledge extraction.
+- **experiments/**: Scripts for running batch experiments (e.g., for MS COCO or ImageNet).
+- **analysis/**: Scripts and notebooks for analyzing and visualizing results.
+- **output/**, **logs/**: Output files and logs generated during runs.

 ## Overview